charlottegiseleweil/pdm_report/src/03_Litt_review.md

 1. A basic cell-by-cell comparison method measures simply the **overall agreement**, by calculating the portion of cells that agree between two maps:
 (Cell-by-cell level of agreement) = (Number of direct matched cells between 2 maps) / (Total number of cells in map)

+3. Kappaindexofagreement(KIAorCohen’sKappa)isastatisticmeasuringcon- cordance between categorical items.
+This technique has proven efficient for cell-by-cell comparisons of spatial data (Manson, 2005), as long as patterns and locations of changes are not involved (Kuhnert, Voinov, & Seppelt, 2005).
+Some variants have been developped to adress the quantity and the location fit (points 2 and 3 below) as well [TODO?
+(Hagen, 2003) and (Pontius & Gilmore Pontius, Robert, 2000) ) It is more robust than a percent agreement because it takes into account the agreement occuring by chance.
+KAPPA = (p0 - pe)/(1 - pe) with p0 being the proportion of units agreeing, and pe the proportion of units expected to agree by chance (i.e the hypothetical probability of chance agreement).
+Complete agreeement results in KAPPA = 1.
+(Cohen, 1960).

+4. Thequantityfitinformsonthenumberofcellsthatchangedfromonecategory to another, offering an overall comparison on the quantity of each category: [todo @ Pontius2002 cf Kuhnert2005] (Quantity fit) = 1 - 1/( (Total number of cells in map) * sum(all categories) abs(a1i - a2i) where aki is the number of cells assigned to category i, in map k. (k appartient 1,2) TODO FORMULA ! (see Kuhnert formula 2)

 1. **Kappa index of agreement** (KIA or Cohen's Kappa) is a statistic measuring concordance between categorical items.
 This technique has proven efficient for cell-by-cell comparisons of spatial data [@Manson2005], as long as patterns and locations of changes are not involved [@Kuhnert2005].
-Some variants have been developped to adress the quantity and the location fit (points 2 and 3 below) as well [TODO? [@Hagen2003] and [@Pontius2000] ) It is more robust than a percent agreement because it takes into account the agreement occuring by chance.
+Some variants have been developped to adress the quantity and the location fit (points 2 and 3 below) as well ([@Hagen2003] and [@Pontius2000] ) It is more robust than a percent agreement because it takes into account the agreement occuring by chance.
 KAPPA = (p0 - pe)/(1 - pe) with p0 being the proportion of units agreeing, and pe the proportion of units expected to agree by chance (i.e the hypothetical probability of chance agreement).
-Complete agreeement results in KAPPA = 1. [@Cohen1960].
+Complete agreeement results in Kappa = 1 [@Cohen1960].
 1. The **quantity fit** informs on the number of cells that changed from one category to another, offering an overall comparison on the quantity of each category: [todo @ Pontius2002 cf Kuhnert2005]
-(Quantity fit) = 1 - 1/( (Total number of cells in map) * sum(all categories) abs(a1i - a2i)
-where aki is the number of cells assigned to category i, in map k. (k appartient 1,2) TODO FORMULA ! (see Kuhnert formula 2)
+. !
+LATEXequation (see src_drafts_formula)where LATEXa_{ki} is the number of cells assigned to category i, in map k. (k LATEXappartient 1,2), N the total number of cells in map and C means all categories.

 1. The **location fit** informs on the number of cells that kept the category but changed location from one map to another:
 (Location fit) = (Quantity fit) - (Cell-by-cell level of agreement)